in

 Halogen lights last longer than their incandescent argon cousins, both styles are being phased out because of their high environmental cost.

 Compact fluorescent light or CFL bulbs also contain argon, but add mercury to the mix, which makes them toxic to dispose of.
-However, they are incredibly long lasting and energy efficient.
+However, they are incredibly long-lasting and energy efficient.

-Bedroom with flush ceiling light four post bed beige wall paint white curtains The type of ceiling design in the room will also be a factor in determining the correct types of ceiling lights the room needs.
+The type of ceiling design in the room will also be a factor in determining the correct types of ceiling lights the room needs.
 Here are a few specific ceiling lights FAQs that pertain to the proper lighting of certain ceiling types.

 Are you looking for task lighting to help you use the space effectively, such as lighting a conversation area or work area?

-Best Positioning for Ceiling Lights
+What Is the Best Positioning for Lights?

 A good rule of thumb for positioning recessed lighting is to divide the height of the ceiling by two, and place lights according to the result.